Overview

 How it works:

-1. Mood Mapping: The tool maps weather conditions to appropriate moods:
+1. Mood Mapping: The tool maps weather conditions to appropriate moods for video selection:

 WEATHER_MOOD_MAP = {